maymena/ingredient_text_classification_nlp/README.md

   - Using a larger sentence transformer model like `"all-mpnet-base-v2"` or `"bge-large-en-v1.5"` which are slower but more accurate than `"all-MiniLM-L6-v2"`.
 A smaller model was initially used to reduce inference time in the deployed application.
   - Fine-tuning the selected transformer model on a food-domain dataset may improve ingredient matching accuracy.

-## I achieved 99% accuracy on the vegan task and 70% on the keto task, the latter was affected by ground truth keto label incorrectness.
+## I achieved 99% accuracy on the vegan task and 70% on the keto task.
+The lower keto score was due to ground truth label inconsistencies, which I detailed in an email to challenge25@argmaxml.com.

 ![image](https://github.com/user-attachments/assets/55c20d0a-ef7f-4f53-8084-2057b899f8c3)